Editor’s Note: This is the fourth article in a five part series on marketing to the LGBTQ community.

 To get a read on ROI, PR, social reach and engagement, audience attendance and sales volume in markets where Stoli executes are all tracked.

 Outside of the classic, some of the other events Stoli supports include the Diversity Honors Awards, hosted by the Harvey Milk foundation, the NLGJA Awards by The Association of LGBTQ Journalists, the Night of a Thousand Gowns, as well as various Pride events and festivals throughout the year.
-In New York in June, Stoli has a full calendar planned for what will be the first World Pride event hosted outside the U.S., which coincides with the 50th anniversary of the Stonewall uprising.
+In New York in June, Stoli has a full calendar planned for what will be the first World Pride event hosted in the U.S., which coincides with the 50th anniversary of the Stonewall uprising.

 “It’s important to engage with the community 365 days a year, not just show up for Pride in June and then take the rest of the year off,” she says.
 “It is very important to us to physically be there, not just making a donation or donating products.”